Allegheny-Mozilla-Fellows/misinformation/CONTRIBUTING.md

 ## **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of MisInfoBot will generally not be accepted.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Misinformation will generally not be accepted.

+## **Do you want to contribute to the Rails documentation?**

+You can help improve the Misinformation guides by making them more coherent, consistent, or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date with the latest edge Rails.

+To do so, make changes to MisInfoBot guides source files (located here on GitHub) or comments in source code.
+Then open a pull request to apply your changes to the master branch.

+#### **Do you have questions about the source code?**

+Please email either Dr. Bonham-Carter or Declan Casey for any and all questions related to the Misinformation repository.